labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step2.md

     return records
 ```

+In the `read_csv_as_dicts` function, we first open the CSV file using the `open` function.
+Then, we use the `csv.reader` to read the file line by line.
+The `next(rows)` statement reads the first line of the file, which usually contains the headers.
+After that, we iterate over the remaining rows.
+For each row, we create a dictionary where the keys are the headers and the values are the corresponding values in the row, with optional type conversion using the `types` list.

+The `read_csv_as_instances` function is similar, but instead of creating dictionaries, it creates instances of a given class.
+It assumes that the class has a static method called `from_row` that can create an instance from a row of data.

 3. Let's test these functions to make sure they work correctly.
 Create a new file called `test_reader.py` with the following code:

 ```python